malikdreamy/JATE/README.md

 ## Installation

-After going to https://jate-editor-text.herokuapp.com/ press the install button and it will be installed on your machine
+After going to https://jate-editor-text.herokuapp.com/ on the Chrome Browser press the install button and it will be installed on your machine

 ## Usage